CUBRID/cubrid-manual/en/sql/tuning.rst

 *   Columns in front of range condition(e.g. IN condition) are represented as equivalent condition(=).
 *   Only one column with range condition exists.
 *   Columns after range condition exist as key filters.
 *   There should be no data filtering condition.
 In other words, the index should include all columns used in **WHERE** clause.
-*   There should be no data filtering condition.
-In other words, the index should include all columns used in **WHERE** clause.
 *   Columns after the key filter exist in **ORDER BY** clause.
 *   Columns of key filter condition always should not the column of **ORDER BY** clause.